Resources

 - Who were you before the struggle, achievement or failure? — this is the beginning.
 It sets the context.

-- What was the most tense moment in that experience? - this is the climax and middle of the story.
-It might come in the middle or further to the end of your talk, but everything else revolves around it.
+- What was the most tense moment in that experience? — this is the climax and middle of the story.
 Make the audience feel the tension as much as you felt it and you will have a talk they never forget.

-The most important part in this structure is that it must have stakes.
-Something must be on the line.
-Something everyone in the room can care about.
+The most important part is that it must have stakes.
+Something must be on the line — something everyone in the room can care about.
 A narrative without stakes is not a TED Talk.

 - Speak, don’t write.